b-rantes/notification-challenge/README.md

 # Tech Challenge - Notification System

 ## Introduction
-The Notification System is a backend platform that allows products to send notifications about various events that occur within the system.
+The Notification System is a backend platform that allows different within the company products to send notifications about various types of events that occur within their systems, e.g. a checkout process, status updates for order deliveries etc.
 This project aims to provide a scalable and resilient solution for delivering notifications to users in a timely manner, developed as an assessment to a backend software engineering role.

 ## Prerequisites